sridharanram2001/talking_avatar/README.md

 # Talking avatar

+Please note that this repository is not the original one; the original repository, along with license, can be found at [https://github.com/bornfree/talking_avatar].

 A ThreeJS-powered virtual human being that uses a set of neat [Azure APIs](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-speech-synthesis-viseme) to do some talking!